UBC-MDS/DSCI_522_Forest_Fire_Analysis/reports/Report.md

 | weekday | 0.61 |
 | weekend | 0.71 |

+This is an R Markdown format used for publishing markdown documents to GitHub.
+When you click the **Knit** button all R code chunks are run and a markdown file (.md) suitable for publishing to GitHub is generated.

 ## Visualization (EDA)

 We explored our clean data by creating a distribution plot to compare